Purpose of the Parks and Valley Trail Strategy

 With the Whistler resident and visitor populations growing and the needs of the community changing, the strategic planning of parks and trails has also changed including new programming opportunities and a shift to reinvestment over new development.
 As well, important background considerations need to be considered such as climate change, ecological integrity and stewardship, First Nations, accessibility and inclusivity, active transportation, complete communities, refuge from tourism busyness, and the uniqueness of Whistler.

-This May, watch for upcoming input opportunities posted in the Pique Newsmagazine, Whistler This Week municipal e-newsletter, and social media channels.
+Watch for upcoming input opportunities posted in the Pique Newsmagazine, Whistler This Week municipal e-newsletter, and social media channels.